Predator (fictional species): Film portrayals

-Jean-Claude Van Damme was originally cast as the Predator; the idea was that the star's abilities in martial arts would make the Predator an agile, ninja-esque hunter.

-With this first mantis-like costume, Van Damme had to walk on stilts because it had backward-bent reptilian legs and extended arms.
-But this was just too clumsy to handle on set, in the real jungle on muddy slopes of Mexico.
-It was virtually impossible to do physically.
+Jean-Claude Van Damme was originally cast as the Predator, with the intention that his martial arts skills would create an agile, ninja-like hunter.
+The first Predator suit, with its mantis-like design, required Van Damme to walk on stilts due to its backward-bent reptilian legs and extended arms.
+However, the muddy slopes of the Mexican jungle made this impractical.